Sharing Data

 CASPER (Wastewater Sequencing)

-In collaboration with Marc Johnson’s group at the University of Missouri, we are monitoring wastewater from multiple metropolitan areas.
-We have a dashboard tracking pathogen abundance over time.
+In collaboration with partners across the CASPER network, we are monitoring wastewater from multiple metropolitan areas.
+Our collaborators at the Universities of Missouri and Wisconsin-Madison, along with others in the Lung.Fish collaboration, maintain a dashboard tracking pathogen abundance over time.